-THE WEDDING VIBE IS KING
+THE BYRON BAY WEDDING PHOTOGRAPHY VIBE IS KING

 I could never understand what the significance of ‘Brownie’ was in the name Kodak Box Brownie.
 Weird name but it probably led me to love the black and white images.
 I especially remember some shots that I thought were pretty fantastic of the Franklin River in South Gippsland before the whispering willows were eradicated.
 Maybe my memory is slipping but I was about 8 years old and thought it odd that none of my siblings seemed all that mad on the photos.
 Actually, the results probably weren’t that impressive – I was just a little obsessed.